Invariant Reduction for Partial Differential Equations. II: The General Framework: Introduction

 The symmetry $X$ vanishes on this system.
 Suppose $\omega$ is an equivalence class of differential forms that represents an $X$-invariant element of a cohomology group of some cochain complex with a differential~$\partial$.
 Then for some class $\vartheta$ and the Lie derivative $\mathcal{L}_X \omega$, we have

-Thus, the restriction of $\partial \vartheta$ to the system for $X$-invariant solutions is zero, and the restriction of $\vartheta$ is a cocycle of the corresponding complex for~\eqref{introsys} (if it exists).
+Thus, the restriction of $\partial \vartheta$ to the system for $X$-invariant solutions is zero, and the restriction of $\vartheta$ is a cocycle of the corresponding complex for~\eqref{introsys}, provided that such a complex exists.
 The cohomology class of this cocycle is the desired reduction of the cohomology class of $\omega$.
 In particular, $\omega$ can represent a conservation law, a presymplectic structure, or an internal Lagrangian~\cite{DRUZHKOV2023104848} of $F = 0$.

-A different reduction mechanism was introduced in~\cite{anderson1997symmetry}.
-The approach in~\cite{anderson1997symmetry} is not invariant in the sense that it is essentially based on flows of vector fields on jet manifolds, and deals with invariant representatives of conservation laws and Lagrangians.
-Nonetheless, it allows one to use some groups of transformations in the multidimensional case without requiring their solvability, whereas our mechanism allows multi-reduction based on non-commutative algebras only under certain conditions.
+A related reduction approach was proposed in Ref.~\cite{anderson1997symmetry}, where symmetry reductions are formulated in terms of flows of vector fields on jet manifolds and the symmetry-invariant part of the variational bicomplex~\cite{tsujishita1982variation}.
+In its original formulation, however, this mechanism is not directly applicable to higher symmetries.
+Nonetheless, it allows one to treat suitable groups of point transformations in the multidimensional case without requiring their solvability, whereas the reduction mechanism developed here admits multi-reduction by non-commutative symmetry algebras only under certain conditions.